Tisbury, Wiltshire Cottages

-Bedroom One with super king size bed (6ft), antique wardrobe, antique chest of drawers, access into a small garden room and Ensuite Bathroom/w.c. with a shower attachment mounted above the bath.
+Bedroom One with super king size bed (6ft), antique wardrobe, antique chest of drawers, access into a small garden room and Ensuite Bathroom/WC with a shower attachment mounted above the bath.

-Spacious Living / Dining Room with original scissor beams, antique oak refectory table, comfortable cream leather chesterfield sofa; and Kitchen with fitted solid oak units.
-Additional w.c. with wash basin.
+Spacious Living/Dining Room with original scissor beams, antique oak refectory table, comfortable cream leather chesterfield sofa and TV.

-Garden room leading to a small paved area and secluded small walled garden with a comfortable sitting area and "astroturf" surface - this area is completely private from the owner's property.
-Off-street parking for 1 car in owner's driveway.
+Garden room leading to a small paved area and secluded, small, walled garden with a comfortable sitting area and 'astroturf' surface - this area is completely private from the owner's property.
+Off-street parking for one car in owner's driveway.

 The Old Coach House stands near the top of Tisbury's attractive village High Street.
-Tisbury's shops, pubs, leisure centre and railway station, with service direct to London (Waterloo), cater for all immediate needs while the beautiful cathedral of Salisbury is only a half hour car or 20 minute train journey.
+Tisbury's shops, pubs, leisure centre and railway station, with service direct to London (Waterloo), cater for all immediate needs while the beautiful cathedral of Salisbury is only a half hour by car or a 20 minute train journey.

 Surrounding Tisbury, on the borders of Wiltshire and Dorset is some of the most unspoilt but perhaps least well known countryside in the South of England - ideal for exploring on foot or by car.
-Visit the ruins of Old Wardour Castle (English Heritage) or take a walk by nearby Fonthill Lake - see 'Additional Pictures'.
+Visit the ruins of Old Wardour Castle (English Heritage) or take a walk by nearby Fonthill Lake.

-There are many attractive villages with well cared for cottages of stone and thatch, and a good selection of pubs, including the nearby Beckford Arms at Fonthill Gifford, with appetising food menus.
+There are many attractive villages with well cared for cottages of stone and thatch, and a good selection of pubs, including the nearby Beckford Arms at Fonthill Gifford, offering delicious local produce.

 "Judging by the books and furnishings on the premises, Mr & Mrs Barker are a very cultured couple.
 The cottage had everything we needed in generous supply and we were very comfortable throughout.
 Tisbury is a village with every facility a visitor could need (Fish & Chip shop, Chinese Takeaway, 3 pubs and many shops) and is a marvellous centre for touring the area.
 Stonehenge, Winchester, Salisbury, Dorchester, Shaftesbury and Sherborne are in easy reach.
 Altogether, we had a very memorable time during our stay at The Old Coach House."Guest's review on TripAdvisor 2015-10-02